On reverse-order law of tensors and its application to additive results on Moore-Penrose inverse: Introduction

 \section{Introduction}

+Many phenomena are modeled as multilinear systems in engineering and science such as isotropic and anisotropic elasticity are modeled \cite{lai2009} as multilinear systems in continuum physics and engineering.
+Tensor methods have been used to solve problems in quantum chemistry: the fundamental Hatree-Fock equation is solved by Khoromskij, Khoromskaia, and Flad \cite{khoromskij2011} and the works on multidimensional operators in quantum models were done by Beylkin and Mohlenkamp \cite{beylkin2005}, \cite{beylkin2002}.
+Multidimensional boundary and eigenvalue problems are solved by Hackbusch and Khoromskij \cite{hackbush2007}, and Hackbusch, Khoromskij and Tyrtyshnikov \cite{hackbush2005} through separated representation and hierarchical Kronecker tensor from the underlying high spatial dimensions using a reduced low-dimensional tensor-product space.
 A {\it tensor} is a multidimensional array.
-Many phenomena are modeled as multilinear systems in engineering and science.
-Such as, isotropic and anisotropic elasticity are modeled \cite{lai} as multilinear systems in continuum physics and engineering.
-Tensor methods have been practiced to problems in quantum chemistry: the fundamental Hatree-Fock equation is solved by Khoromskij, Khoromskaia, and Flad \cite{kkf} and the works on multidimensional operators in quantum models were done by Beylkin and Mohlenkamp \cite{bm2, bm1}.
-Multidimensional boundary and eigenvalue problems are solved by Hackbusch and Khoromskij \cite{hk} and Hackbusch, Khoromskij, and Tyrtyshnikov \cite{hkt} through separated representation and hierarchical Kronecker tensor from the underlying high spatial dimensions using a reduced low-dimensional tensor-product space.
-An $N$th-order tensor is an element of ${\C}^{I_{1}\times\cdots\times I_{N}}$ which is the set of order $N$ complex tensors.
-Here $I_{1}, I_{2}, \cdots, I_N$ are dimensions of the first, second, $\cdots$, $N$th way, respectively.
+An {\it $N$th-order tensor} is an element of ${\C}^{I_{1}\times\cdots\times I_{N}}$ which is the set of order $N$ complex tensors.
+Here $I_{1}, ~I_{2},~ \cdots,~ I_{N}$ are dimensions of the first, second, $\cdots$, $N$th way, respectively.
 The {\it order} of a tensor is the number of dimensions.
-A first-order tensor is a vector while a second-order tensor is a matrix.
+A zero-order tensor is a scalar, a first-order tensor is a vector while a second-order tensor is a matrix.
 Higher-order tensors are tensors of order three or higher.
-These are denoted by calligraphic letters like $\mc{A}$. $a_{i j k}$ denotes an $(i,j,k)$th element of a third order tensor $\mc{A}$ and $a_{i_{1}...i_{N}}$ represents an $(i_{1},...,i_{N})$th element of an $N$th order tensor $\mc{A}$.
-For tensors $\mc{A} \in \mathbb{C}^{I_{1}\times\cdots\times I_{N} \times J_{1}\times\cdots\times J_{M} }$ and $\mc{B} \in \mathbb{C}^{J_{1}\times\cdots\times J_{M} \times K_{1} \times\cdots\times K_{L} }$, the product $ \mc{A}\m\mc{B} \in \mathbb{C}^{I_{1}\times\cdots\times I_{N} \times K_{1} \times\cdots\times K_{L} }$ defined via
+These are denoted by calligraphic letters like $\mc{A}$. $a_{i j k}$ denotes an $(i,j,k)$th element of a third order tensor $\mc{A}$, and in general, $a_{i_{1}\cdots i_{N}}$ represents an $(i_{1},~\cdots,~i_{N})$th element of an $N$th order tensor $\mc{A}$.
+For more details, we refer to the recent books \cite{che2020}, \cite{qi2017}, \cite{smilde2004}, \cite{wei2016} on tensors.\\